TrønderBilene: Post-war operations

 On 29 April 1979, Fylkesbilene opened its combined bus station and train station at Steinkjer Station.
-It was the first such combined station in Norway, having cost NOK 3.7 million.
+It was the first such combined station in Norway, having cost 3.7 million kroner.
 In 1981, Fylkesbilene bought Arne Bruem's concessions and buses that operated the town bus in Steinkjer.
 From 1 September 1985, the infrastructure was upgrade and higher frequency introduced.
 The yellow Buster buses were introduced on the town routes in 1991.
-A garage was opened in Kolvereid in 1979, costing NOK 1.5 million.
+A garage was opened in Kolvereid in 1979, costing 1.5 million kroner.
 From 15 September 1983, Fylkesbilene started distribution of food produce from the cooperatives Namdalsmeieriet, Bøndenes Salgslag and Gartnerhallen to food stores in Namdalen, in a cooperation to reduce transport costs.
-In Verdalsøra, the company opened a bus station at Verdal Station on 1 October 1983 for NOK 2 million.
+In Verdalsøra, the company opened a bus station at Verdal Station on 1 October 1983 for 2 million kroner.
 In 1985, the bus route from Ytre Namdal was moved, so it went to Grong instead of Namsos.